emiliacdc/Systematic-Review/README.md

-# Systematic-Review
-A Systematic Review of the Literature on Machine Learning Methods Applied to High Throughput Phenotyping in Agricultural Production
+# A Systematic Review of the Literature on Machine Learning Methods Applied to High Throughput Phenotyping in Agricultural Production

 Authors: Emília A. Nogueira , Bruna M. Oliveira , Renato F. Bulcão-Neto and Fabrizzio Soares